BMI Calculator for Men

 5. Why Waist Circumference Matters More for Men

-Given the limitations above, the National Heart, Lung, and Blood Institute (NHLBI) recommends that men combine BMI with waist circumference measurements.
+Given the limitations above, current cardiometabolic guidance is to combine BMI with waist circumference measurements.
 A waist measurement over 40 inches (102 cm) indicates increased disease risk regardless of BMI.
 For a more accurate assessment, combine your BMI result with our waist-related measurements or explore the BMI vs. body composition guide.

 Body Fat Percentage vs BMI for Men

 While BMI estimates whether your overall weight is in a healthy range, body fat percentage measures the actual proportion of your body that is fat tissue.
-For men, this distinction is especially important because of the higher baseline muscle mass, as noted by Harvard Health.
+For men, this distinction is especially important because of the higher baseline muscle mass.
 The American Council on Exercise (ACE) defines the following body fat percentage categories for men.
 For a deeper comparison, read our body fat vs. BMI guide:

 Category Body Fat % Description